By Kendra Holliday | October 29, 2011

 and I had an abortion.

-I woke up on the morning of my scheduled abortion and my beau at the time joked, “Today is your big day!”
+I woke up on the morning of my scheduled abortion in 2007 and my beau at the time joked, “Today is your big day!”

 Honestly, I was looking forward to it.
 For the past month I had been feeling like shit, barely able to function from the nausea and loss of energy.
 I was eager to get it over with.
 The clinic actually made me wait a couple weeks longer to get it done, so the egg sac would be big enough to locate.
 I was going in eight weeks pregnant.